fatcheetah/llmzip/README.md

 It is a lossless text compression algorithm that uses large language models.
 Large language models are good at compression due to their natural ability to predict the next token in a sequence.
 LLMZip uses this ability to compress text.

-It works by tokenizing the input taking a sequence of the first 4 tokens and evaluating the sequence.
+It works by tokenizing the input taking a sequence of the first 4 tokens and evaluating the generated logits for the next token.
-The logits of the sequence are then used to determine the rank of the next token.
+The logits are then sorted and used to determine the rank of the next token.
 Storring each rank in a sequence of ranks.
 Taking the original 4 tokens and the generated sequence of ranks this can then be compressed with traditional methods.

  Decompression must be performed under the same model and conditions.
 Re-evaluating the original 4 tokens and selecting the logit by index from the sequence of ranks for that epoch.
 Storing this token into a token sequence which to be detokenized back into the original text lossless.